scarioscia/hmm_workshop/README.md

 To access through Binder (which doesn't require any download of Python or jupyter notebook), please click the Binder link.
 Note that if you refresh the page, your work will be lost; we recommend exporting your page if you wish to save it.
 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/scarioscia/hmm_workshop/HEAD)

-## Building your HMM

-If you need an introduction or refresher to basic Python, start by launching the Intro to Python notebook.
-For a more detailed introduction, you can also check out two other notebooks we made for a similar purpose [here](https://github.com/dtaylo95/A-Computational-Approach-to-CRISPR-Reagent-Design/tree/main/intro_notebooks).

-When you're ready, we suggest starting with the HMM Building notebook and working through it on your own.
-You can always refer to the "key" notebook in that same directory if you get stuck.

 ## Updating the Module